djoc3/flask-docs/README.md

 https://www.palletsprojects.com/p/flask/

+Eample of fully responsive documentation using only HTML and CSS

-Created and maintained by Dan P'Connor
+Created and maintained by Dan O'Connor